Earn your Master’s Degree with the Zoo

 Then, they put their new found skills into practice by designing and conducting their own personal inquiry investigations.
 While this undertaking was not always easy or comfortable, our students were able to accomplish more than we ever imagined possible, and they learned much more than they anticipated along the way.
 One AIP student said it perfectly with, “Designing a personal inquiry was very challenging, and one of the processes that has taught me the most in my education.”

-Our fall course, Conservation Research in Zoos, delves into each of the six strategic research areas of the Institute: Sustainable Populations, Bioresource Banking, Wildlife Health, Habitat Conservation, Restoration Biology, and Conservation Education.
+On of our fall courses, Conservation Research in Zoos, delves into each of the six strategic research areas of the Institute: Sustainable Populations, Bioresource Banking, Wildlife Health, Habitat Conservation, Restoration Biology, and Conservation Education.
 Utilizing readings, discussions, presentations from experts in the field, and experiential learning with scientists at the Institute, we are addressing questions that are especially relevant to San Diego Zoo Global: What is the role of zoos in conservation, and how can we best meet the conservation challenges of the future?

 As the lead advisor to our student cohort, I am enjoying a remarkably enriching experience working alongside such a diverse and driven group of Master’s candidates.
 I am constantly in awe of our students; they inspire me every day with the great work they are doing to educate and engage our community in conservation.
 Perhaps most importantly, they motivate and inspire each other.
 One student recently commented that, “Being a part of such an amazing cohort of learners has inspired me to challenge myself.”

 The work that our students have accomplished in just a few short months highlights the power of inquiry and exemplifies a core principle of the AIP Master’s degree: that inquiry can be used not only as a tool for integrated learning, but also as a powerful agent for public engagement and ecological stewardship.
-While still in their first semester, San Diego Zoo Global’s AIP Master’s students have made impressive contributions to conservation both within our organization and within our community.
+San Diego Zoo Global’s AIP Master’s students have made impressive contributions to conservation both within our organization and within our community.
 Imagine what they will accomplish by the time they graduate after two and a half years!

 Robin Keith, Conservation Program Specialist, Conservation Education Division